 3 Reasons Why Sloppy Joe’s Key West Webcam is the Best

-Everyone who comes to Key West, stops by the iconic Sloppy Joe’s for a drink (or two) and possibly a snack.
-Sloppy’s is an institution in Key West and has been in its current location since May 5, 1937.
+Everyone who comes to Key West stops by the iconic Sloppy Joe’s bar for a drink (or two) and possibly a snack.
+Sloppy’s is an institution in Key West and has been in its current location, on the famous Duval Street, since May 5, 1937.
 But, what’s really cool about Sloppy Joe’s are their webcams.
 Here are 3 reasons why Sloppy Joe’s Key West webcam is the best!
+I will give you a hint, it’s all about a live webcam.

 1. You can check out the Live Stage Cam

-Want to know who’s playing on stage…. right now?
+Want to know who’s playing live music on stage…. right now?
 Check out the Live Stage Cam.
 It’s almost like being there…. almost.
-You get a front row view of the entertainment, and who doesn’t enjoy the music at Sloppy’s?
+You get a front row view of the entertainment, and who doesn’t enjoy the live entertainment at Sloppy’s?
 Exactly!

 2. You can check out the Live Bar Cam

-Want to know who’s working?
-Take a peak through the Live Bar Cam.
+Want to know which one of Sloppy Joe’s hospitable staff is working?
+Take a peek through the Live Bar Cam.
 Want to know if you can get a seat?
 Then check out the cam… this cam pans across the entire bar so you can hear, and see briefly, the entertainment and check out the crowd.

 3. You can check out the Live Street Cams

 Admit it… when your home (away from Key West), you pull up the street cams to see what’s going on in town.
 I know, we have all done it.
 Somehow it reconnects us to the vibe on Duval.
-During Fantasy Fest you can take a peak at the crowds on Duval, let’s say it’s very entertaining!
+During Fantasy Fest you can take a peek at the crowds on Duval, let’s say it’s very entertaining and never a dull moment!
 Don’t forget about the Live Duval Street cam too!
+Bonus feature, you can check in on the current weather conditions.
+But trust me, if you are seeing snow outside your window, sunshine, and people walking around in shorts may be very depressing to see.

 Speaking of Hemingway, plan to be in Key West in July for the annual Hemingway Days.
 You can witness the Running of Bulls and the Hemingway look-a-like contest.
 Lots of fun for everyone.

 But what draws us to Sloppy Joe’s every time we are in town?
-I say it’s the great food, generously poured drinks and the high quality entertainment.
-The webcams give us a little peak into Paradise and remind us why we need to book our next trip back…. immediately!
+I say it’s the great food, generously poured drinks, and the high quality entertainment.
+The webcams give us a little peek into Paradise and remind us why we need to book our next trip back…. immediately!